plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 At any point during this process, a participant may request a ***“Time Out”*** pause.
 The Facilitator may choose to grant or deny this request.
 During the Time Out, participants may discuss administrative issues or the rules of this Constitution.
 They may not use the Time Out to work towards the resolution of a Tension, Proposal, or Objection.
 The Facilitator may end a Time Out at any point and resume the normal meeting process.

-A Policy of the Circle may add to this process, but may not conflict with any rules or requirements defined in this Article of the Constitution.
+A Politique of the Circle may add to this process, but may not conflict with any rules or requirements defined in this Article of the Constitution.

 #### 3.3.4 Agenda Building